giantswarm/docs/README.md

   * Guides: howto types for typical user scenarios
   * Reference: detailed description of options / commands etc.

 Currently there is only one master version.

+There is more information available in the [Wiki](https://git.giantswarm.io/giantswarm/docs/wikis/home).